Important Info for Class of 2024

 First-Year Seminars offer the benefits of an experience often reserved for college seniors to students beginning their college career: classes that have a small enrollment, focus on a particular topic, and emphasize the active participation of students.
 These courses, offered only to students in their first semester at Gettysburg, provide an opportunity to work closely with a faculty member and a small cohort of peers to explore a topic that they all find interesting.
 In addition, First-Year Seminars are designed to employ and develop a variety of learning skills, such as writing, speaking, critical thinking, quantitative reasoning, information literacy, and the use of technology or instrumentation.

 Students will select First-Year Seminars on the Dashboard.
 You will rank your top five preferences and we will do our best to enroll you in one of these.
 You will be notified of your seminar placement the Week of June 5th and placed into the course before you register for other courses on June 17.
-If you have concerns that your seminar placement conflicts with your other course selections, please contact your Summer Advisor or the Office of Academic Advising.
+If you have concerns that your seminar placement conflicts with your other course selections, please contact your Summer Advisor or the Office of Academic Advising and Student Support Services.

 Notes on First-Year Seminars: